News Corp to acquire 20 percent of Chinese film distributor

 "News Corporation's extensive global reach, investment and distribution will help accelerate our strategy to expand our global footprint," he said.

-DreamWorks Animation SKG Inc DWA.O, creator of "Kung Fu Panda", said in February it would build a production studio in Shanghai in a joint venture with three major Chinese media companies.
+DreamWorks Animation SKG Inc, creator of "Kung Fu Panda", said in February it would build a production studio in Shanghai in a joint venture with three major Chinese media companies.

 The venture, called Oriental Dreamworks, will develop and produce Chinese animated and live-action films for distribution in China and internationally.